How Many Times Can You Reuse Yeast? Here Is My Experience

 This process is originally called decanting, but some might just call it washing or rinsing of the yeast.

 After you have diluted the mix from yeast and trub, you will have to pour liquid and yeast off the heavier trub.
 It’s possible for you to choose more decanting steps to reduce the amount of trub further, but this is not necessary.

 I will now guide you through with a guide on how to reuse the yeast from the primary collection:

 For this, you will need a large one for the decanting, but also you will need some jars to hold the final collection.
 Are you going to pour it all in the next batch, you need one more large container.

 To dilute the yeast and the trub mixture, you have to boil 2-4 quarts of water, and then cool it down, to sterilize it.

-Just after you have poured the last beer into the secondary, then pour sterilized water into the primary.
+#2 Pour sterilized water into the primary just after you have poured the last beer into the secondary.

 Now, to mix the liquid and the sediment, swirl the carboy.
 After, let the carboy settle for around 30 minutes before moving to the next step.